WayFAST: Navigation with Predictive Traversability in the Field: System Design

 Affine kinodynamic model, given by \eqref{eq:kino-model}, describes skid-steer robots, like TerraSentia.
 We use this model to formulate the estimator that provides self-supervised labels for training and also in the model based controller.

-$x(t)$ is the state vector composed of $p_x(t)$, $p_y(t)$ and $\theta(t)$ representing position in x and y axis and heading angle respectively. $\mu$ and $\nu$ are unknown parameters and can be related to a skid coefficient caused by the interaction between the wheels and terrain. $v(t)$ and $\omega(t)$ are the commanded linear and angular velocities, which are the control inputs.
+$x(t)$ is the state vector composed of $p_x(t)$, $p_y(t)$ and $\theta(t)$ representing position in x and y axis and heading angle, respectively, in the world coordinate frame. $\mu$ and $\nu$ are unknown parameters and can be related to a skid coefficient caused by the interaction between the wheels and terrain. $v(t)$ and $\omega(t)$ are the commanded linear and angular velocities, which are the control inputs.